reservoirprotocol/reservoir-sync-node/README.md

 ### Usage

-To launch the LightIndexer, run the command below:
+To launch the SyncNode, run the command below:

 ```
 yarn start